Finding skin cancer early

 Skin exams

 A skin exam allows your doctor or other trained health professional to look for any signs of skin cancer or abnormal areas of skin.
+It's often done as part of a yearly health checkup.
 Getting regular and thorough skin exams can help find skin cancer early.

 Find out more about skin exams.